Francis Light: Martina Rozells

 There were a number of Rozells registered at George Town in 1788.
 There was also a Martinha (no surname shown) registered as being from Siam, with a son William, of Kedah.
-Steuart posits that Martina was the same person as the "Nonya" who took part in the earliest negotiations with the Sultan in 1770-1.
+Steuart posits that Martina was the same person as the "Nonya" who took part in the earliest negotiations with the Sultan in 1770–1771.
 This would support the idea that she was not a princess, but nevertheless had strong connections with both Siam and Kedah and therefore a useful person to employ in negotiations between the Sultan and the British administration at Aceh.
 If they were legally married, Light did not declare it.
-However, it was against East India Company rules to marry a Catholic and, as Martina belonged to the Catholic faith, Light may have tried to avoid dismissal refraining from officially declaring his marriage.
-Light did leave Rozells his considerable property in his will.
+However, it was against East India Company rules to marry a Catholic and, as Martina belonged to the Catholic faith, Light may have tried to avoid dismissal by refraining from officially declaring his marriage.
+Light left Rozells his considerable property in his will.
 Either way, they cohabited for at least 22 years before his death.

-Light's business partners, James Scott and William Fairlie, were the executors of Light's will, and some versions of events have suggested that these two cheated Rozells out of portions of her inheritance, namely their family residence and estate, the Suffolk Estate.
+Light's business partners, James Scott and William Fairlie, were the executors of Light's will, and some versions of events have suggested that they cheated Rozells out of portions of her inheritance, namely their family residence and estate, the Suffolk Estate.
 Rozells did however inherit a bungalow in Penang, along with a pension from the East India Company.
 Despite the lack of recognition from Light's British peers in regards to the status of Rozells as his wife, she was perceived as such by the local Eurasians and Thai community.
 Rozells later remarried, marrying a John Timmer at a ceremony at the chapel in Fort Cornwallis in 1799.